chanimaybruch/portfolio/Customer Churn Telecom/README.md

 # Customer Churn Telecom

 ## Business Goal
-Analyze data on clients of the telecom operator Interconnect to forecast their churn of clients.
-Create a model to predit clients who are likely to leave so that Interconnect will be able to offer these clients incentives to stay.
-Explore features that may be associated with churn in order to make suggestions to the company on how to prevent churn.
+We will build a model for telecom operator Interconnect to forecast their churn of clients.
+We will also explore features that may be associated with churn in order to make suggestions to the company on how to prevent churn.
+This is a binary classification model.
+We will compare different classification models, and use oversampling and hyperparameter tuning to improve evaluation scores.

 ## Skills
 pandas, matplotlib, seaborn, sklearn, machine learning with imbalanced data, CatBoostClassifier, XGBClassifier, LGBMClassifier, SMOTE, Pipeline, GridSearchCV